krenalis/krenalis/doc/src/developers/app.md

 	// ...
 }

-// CreateUser creates a user with the given properties. func (ky *Klavyio) CreateUser(ctx context.Context, user map[string]any) error {
+// Create creates a record for the specified target with the given properties. func (ky *Klavyio) Create(ctx context.Context, target chichi.Targets, record map[string]any) error {
 	// ...
 }